-In addition to sending out our pre-season letter, we invite Focus List companies for direct dialogue with senior management (CEO or Chairperson of the Board) over the course of the whole year.
-This is then followed in many cases by engagements with the companies.
-The next step is the call for extraordinary meetings with executive management and the supervisory board Chairperson.
-Subsequently, we send letters to members of both boards.
-In our view, direct participation in Annual
+In addition to sending out our pre-season letter, we invite Focus List companies for direct dialogue with senior management (CEO or Chairperson of the Board) over the course of the whole This opens up the floor for a dialogue with the companies in year.
+This is then followed in many cases by engagements with order to discuss the reasoning behind our voting decisions and the companies.
+The next step is the call for extraordinary to better understand the company's perspective.
+In this regard, meetings with executive management and the supervisory we identify core issues on governance and wider environmental board Chairperson.
+Subsequently, we send letters to members and social topics that have caused significant votes against of both boards.
+In our view, direct participation in Annual during the season under review.
+In 2022, we highlighted board the failure to adequately and timely respond to our thematic engagement requests.
+In 2022, this concerned our thematic engagement programme on net zero.
+In 2022, consequently, we voted against directors at 54 companies for lack of response to our thematic engagement requests on net zero as a means of escalation.